maximbilan/Locale-Alphabet/README.md

-An example that shows how to take the current alphabet from text.
+An example that shows how to take the current alphabet from the text.